Mildred Harnack: Resistance

 Leading up to and during the war, Red Orchestra tried to recruit new members, which was difficult due to the ratio of informers to proper recruits in the general populace.
 The group devised a method to vet potential recruits that would start with inviting them to a meeting, with the approach of making the potential recruit believe the group were Nazis, and lead the person to reveal their political attitude to Nazism through conversation.
 Harnack lent books to the potential recruit as a test of their intellect, as there was little chance of winning such people over if they did not understand politics.
 At one meeting, Fish-Harnack held a lecture on Kim by Rudyard Kipling to help the recruits understand colonialism.

 On March 3, 1938, William Dodd was replaced by Hugh Wilson.
 Joining him as First Secretary and monetary attaché at the U.S. Embassy was Donald Heath.
-In 1937, Fish-Harnack met Louise Heath, Donald Heath's wife, at the American Women's Club in Bellevuestrasse.
+In 1937, Fish-Harnack met Louise Heath, Donald Heath's wife, at the American Women's Club in Bellevuestraße.
 The Harnacks became friends with the Heaths.
 When the war started the Heaths fled to Norway, but when they returned, Louise requested that Fish-Harnack tutor her son, Donald Heath, Jr., in American literature.
 The two couples spent weekends and occasional holidays together.
 At times Harnack and Donald would meet in the countryside to exchange intelligence, but it became increasingly dangerous.
 Between December 1939 and March 1941, Donald Jr., couriered between Fish-Harnack and the U.S. Embassy in Berlin.